 The Fishery owner (Bill) told him where to start his search.

+He was delighted, when towards the evening he finally caught one.
+Pictured above is Carl (right) with his Barbel.
 Although not big fish they have grown well since their introduction as skinny Gudgeon look-alikes in October 2011.

 Early September and fishing is really good with plenty of good sized Carp, Roach, 2lb Bream and the occasional Tench, Chub or Barbel.
 Ledgering with dog biscuit’s as a “pop-up”, Luncheon Meat as always good on the ledger or float fished.